Rudy Huxtable: Portrayal

 Marilyn Marshall of Ebony observed that Knight Pulliam shares her character's friendliness, well-manners and tomboyish demeanor.
 By the second season, Rudy's role was expanded beyond that of solely "the baby of the family", and Cosby began giving the actress more mature material because she had "earned the reputation ... for rarely flubbing her lines."
 Most of The Cosby Show's storylines tend to revolve around the three youngest children, Theo, Vanessa and Rudy.
 Knight Pulliam would also do her homework either on set or in her dressing room in between tapings.
-Knight Pulliam eventually matured to the point of which she outgrew the cuteness that was originally synonymous with the role, so Cosby developed a storyline that introduced Olivia Kendall (Raven-Symoné), Denise's three-year-old step-daughter via her marriage to Martin Kendall.
+Knight Pulliam eventually matured to the point of which she outgrew the cuteness that was synonymous with the role, so Cosby developed a storyline that introduced Olivia Kendall (Raven-Symoné), Denise's three-year-old step-daughter via her marriage to Martin Kendall.
 The Root contributor Erin E. Evans agreed that "With Rudy in her early teens, Olivia provided all the 'aww-ain't-she-cute' moments in the series' final seasons."The A. V. Club observed that the older Rudy got the more she adopted "the storylines previously reserved for" older sister Vanessa.
 In 1986, Knight Pulliam identified The Cosby Show as her favorite television show.
 However, the actress voiced that she dislikes being referred to as "Rudy" when she is not in character.
 The actress fondly remembers her first seasons on the show as her "favorite time".
 Knight Pulliam is particularly fond of the second season episode "Happy Anniversary", in which the Huxtables perform Ray Charles' "Night Time is the Right Time" (1958) for Cliff's parents in honor of their wedding anniversary.
 Having portrayed the character for eight years, Knight Pulliam was age 13 by the time the show concluded in 1991.
 Sandrich likened watching the actress grow to "graduating from college".